kittykatattack/learningPixi/README.md

 - Create a full-featured animation state player.
 - Dynamically animate lines and shapes.
 - Use tiling sprites for infinite parallax scrolling.
-- Use blend mores, filters, tining, masks and render textures.
+- Use blend modes, filters, tinting, masks, video, and render textures.
 - Produce content for multiple resolutions.
 - Create interactive buttons.
 - Create a flexible drag and drop interface for Pixi.
 - Create particle effects.
+- Build a stable software architectural model that will scale to any size.
+- Make complete games.

-And, as a bonus, all the code is entirely in the latest version of
+And, as a bonus, all the code is written entirely in the latest version of
 JavaScript: ES6.

-If you want to support this project, please buy a copy of this book!
+If you want to support this project, please buy a copy of this book, and buy another copy for your mom!